chingchenms/llvm/docs/Coroutines.rst

-The '``llvm.experimental.coro.fork``' intrinsic together with the conditional branch consuming the boolean value returned from this intrinsic is used to indicates where the control flows should transfer on the first suspension of the coroutine.
+The '``llvm.experimental.coro.fork``' intrinsic together with the conditional branch consuming the boolean value returned from this intrinsic is used to indicates where the control should transfer on the first suspension of the coroutine.

 Arguments: